 A unit on different indigenous and national groups and the ways in which they were affected by the British Empire.
 A unit of study on Islamic soldiers who fought for Britain during the First World War.
 An investigation into post-war immigration to Britain and the impact on our local community and Britain as a whole Focus slides throughout the Key Stage Three units, for example to: celebrate the work of prominent women from Bedford celebrate historical trans figures, like James Barry highlight the work of historians from diverse backgrounds, such as David Olusoga and Santandu Das.

-Creative iMedia Course work based around the diversity of our local area and designing anappropriate website Looking at addressing different target audiences, including, for

-example, gender and ethnic diversity

-Video of Inspirational Black people working in the media industry

-Diversity is embedded in the spiral curriculum so it is celebrated

-throughout Life Skills lessons.
-For example,

-Within the Relationships topics:

-Challenging stereotypes and discrimination

-Stereotypes in the media

-Living in a diverse society

-Homophobia and biphobia

-Challenging racism and religious discrimination

-Disability discrimination

-Different types of family and parenting

-Types of relationship

-Protected characteristics

-Within the Health and Wellbeing topics:

-Challenging prejudice and discrimination based on mental health

-Social norms and gang culture

-Gangs and knife crime - breaking down stereotypes of who might

-join a gang

-Body image and mental health

-FGM and the law

-Challenging stigma, stereotypes and misinformation about mental health

-Reputation, life chances and role models

-Within the Life Beyond School topics:

-Challenging stereotypes in the workplace

-Challenging discrimination in the workplace

-Career aspirations

-British values and terrorism

-Removing barriers and creating equality in employment
+Health and Social Care To address diversity in the health and social care curriculum, we include education on various cultural and religious dietary practices, such as halal and kosher requirements, ensuring students understand and respect these needs.
+Additionally, we emphasise the importance of personalised care plans that accommodate individual preferences and cultural considerations.
+I Media Course work based around the diversity of our local area and designing anappropriate website Looking at addressing different target audiences, including, for example, gender and ethnic diversity Video of Inspirational Black people working in the media industry Lifeskills Diversity is embedded in the spiral curriculum so it is celebrated throughout Life Skills lessons.
+For example: Within the Relationships topics: Challenging stereotypes and discrimination Awareness of stereotypes in the media Living in a diverse society Challenging homophobia, biphobia and transphobia Challenging racism and religious discrimination Challenging disability discrimination Challenging disability discrimination Challenging disability discrimination Challenging disability discrimination Different types of family and parenting Different types of relationship Understanding protected characteristics Within the Health and Wellbeing topics: Challenging prejudice, discrimination, stigma and misinformation about mental health Understanding social norms and gang culture Gangs and knife crime - breaking down stereotypes of who might join a gang Body image and mental health Reputation, life chances and role models Within the Life Beyond School topics: Challenging discrimination in the workplace Challenging discrimination in the workplace Positive career aspirations for all Removing barriers and creating equality in employment British values.
 Maths Celebration of black mathematicians and their contributions to mathematics during Black History month (all year groups).
 Cultural links made through the KS3 curriculum where appropriate in examples.
 EG rangoli and mandala designs in the Y9 transformation unit.